JanaKhanji/angular-practice/README.md

-# RHU Angular Workshop
+# Angular Workshop
-This Project was a two hours workshop at the Rafik Harrir University.
+This Project was a two-hour workshop for universities.

 Some Notes from the session: